Product Guide

 • Links -- Clickable link cards with multiple visual styles.

-• Rich Text -- Formatted text with a toolbar for bold, italic, lists, and more.
+• Rich Text -- Formatted text with bold, italic, lists, and more.

 • Expertise -- Skill tags displayed as badges.